wp-plugins/custom-user-profile-photo/readme.txt

 With the ability to upload a photo to a user profile via the WordPress Media Uploader or by specifying an external URL to an image, your users and/or authors can have a personalized photo specific to your website.*

-By utilizing the WordPress Media Uploader, you also have the ability to use and of the predefined images sizes that the media uploader creates and any custom images size specific to your theme.

 This plugin will add a custom set of fields to the user profile page which will allow for the use of a custom profile photo.

 You can add/change/edit uploaded photos directly from the user profile page.
 The external option allows you to provide a URL to the external image or remove it.

-**To use this plugin, you will need basic to intermediate WordPress theme development skills.
-It *does not* overwrite a theme's gravatar/avatar settings.**
+**As of v0.4**, the plugin now overrides the get_avatar() hook found in most WordPress themes.

-Simply go to the users section and select a user.
+Simply go to the users section and select a user or select "Your Profile" depending on your permission level.
 The new fields are added to the bottom of the user profile page.
 Choose which type of photo you want to use.
-Upload or add the url, depending on your option.
+Upload an image or add an external url.
 Then press the Update Profile button.

+If you require a customized approach or your theme does not support the get_avatar() hook, use the example below.

 To retrieve the photo on the front-end use the following example on your template page(s):
 `<?php